atmamont/places-assignment/README.md

 6. Get rid of storyboards and introduce a factory to instantiate concrete implementations of `LocationController` and `PlacesLoader`, inject dependencies on initialisation to `PlacesViewController`.
 Concrete types are leaking right now in closures that instantiate necessary remote loader and core location controller.
 The view controller is implementation-agnostic and can operate with any instance conforming to required interfaces.
 For the sake of not spending too much time on assignment I decided to cut this corner.

+7. Ask for more places from server as long as a user increases the search radius.
+It feels like asking 50+ places in one batch could make sense for radiuses > 5km